The Journal of Medicine and Medical sciences provides rapid publication (monthly) of articles in all areas of the subject.

 Proofs and Reprints: Electronic proofs will be sent (e-mail attachment) to the corresponding author as a PDF file.
 Page proofs are considered to be the final version of the manuscript.
 With the exception of typographical or minor clerical errors, no changes will be made in the manuscript at the proof stage.
 Because the JMMS will be published freely online to attract a wide audience), authors will have free electronic access to the full text (in PDF) of the article.
 Authors can freely download the PDF file from which they can print unlimited copies of their articles.

 Copyright: Submission of a manuscript implies; that the work described has not been published before (except in the form of an abstract or as part of a published lecture, or thesis) that it is not under consideration for publication elsewhere; that if and when the manuscript is accepted for publication, the authors agree to automatic transfer of the copyright to the publisher.

-Fees and Charges: Authors are required to pay a 820 Euro processing fee.
+Fees and Charges: Authors are required to pay a 820 Euro processing fee towards manuscript handling and publication charges.
 Publication of an article in the Journal of Medicine and Medical Sciences is not contingent upon the author's ability to pay the charges.
 Neither is acceptance to pay the processing fee a guarantee that the paper will be accepted for publication.
 Authors may still request (in advance) that the editorial office waive some of the processing fee under special circumstances.